rafaelfranca/tapioca-test_helpers/README.md

 # Tapioca::TestHelpers

-A set of test helper to be used in Rails applications
+A set of test helper to be used in Rails applications.

 ## Installation